Tue, 25 Apr 2017 00:16:02 -0400

 This section is informative.

-There is a wide variety of terms used in the area of authentication.
+A wide variety of terms are used in the area of digital identity.
 While the definitions of many terms are consistent with the earlier versions of SP 800-63, some have changed in this revision.
 Since there is no single, consistent definition for many of these terms, careful attention to how the terms are defined here is warranted.